Banner

 The Solution

-Working with a rail maintenance contractor, CJGeo performed polyurethane grouting on a total of four precast tub crossings in the area.
-Each was done in a single day, with the immediate resumption of automobile traffic, and rail traffic.
-Supplemental bolting was performed to address the deterioration of the panels that had resulted from the extensive movement of the panels.
+Working with a rail maintenance contractor, CJGeo performed polyurethane grouting on a total of four precast tub crossings in the area, using CJGrout 40NHL.
+Each crossing repair took a single day.
+Polyurethane grouting allowed for the immediate resumption of automobile traffic, and rail traffic.
+Th CJGeo crew installed supplemental bolting to address the deterioration of the panels resulting from the extensive movement of the panels.

 Industrial Driveway Crossing Repair